Xsolla offers strategic guidance for selling your game studio

 Big demand for acquisitions

-The gaming industry continues to flourish as demand is high for strategic partnerships and acquisitions for both game companies and intellectual property.
-Xsolla simplifies the complex process by matching video game industry-focused advisors with developers, as they progress their business to the next stage.
+The game industry continues to flourish as demand is high for strategic partnerships and acquisitions for both game companies and intellectual property.
+Xsolla seeks to make this process easier.

-Xsolla will match developers with game-focused financial and transaction advisors who can prepare an exit strategy based on a studio’s requirements.
-Advisors will help developers through the exit strategy for selling a game property or studio.
-They will connect developers with an advisor to help meet strategic goals.
+Xsolla will match developers with game-focused financial and transaction advisers who can prepare an exit strategy based on a studio’s requirements.
+Advisers will help developers through the exit strategy for selling a game property or studio.
+They will connect developers with an adviser to help meet strategic goals.

 If an entrepreneur wants to sell a controlling stake in a company or wind a studio down, Xsolla will help.
-The company sees this as another step in helping developers navigate the complexities of securing funding, said Dimitri Bourkovski, chief investment officer at Xsolla, in a statement.
+The company sees this as another step in assisting developers secure funding, said chief investment officer Dimitri Bourkovski in a statement.

-Xsolla Exit Strategies will not be receiving any fees or compensation in connection with the matching and referral of clients to financial advisors as described in the foregoing, and it will have no involvement in negotiating the terms of, or executing, any transaction that may ultimately result from any such referral.
+Xsolla Exit Strategies will not receive any fees or compensation in connection with the matching and referral of clients to financial advisers as described in the foregoing, and it will have no involvement in negotiating the terms of, or executing, any transaction that may ultimately result from any such referral.

-Meanwhile, Xsolla bought Slemma and will integrate its product suite into the Xsolla publisher account to provide clients with data visualizations, even connecting to third-party tools and services including Amazon RDS, Microsoft Azure, Google Analytics, Facebook, Twitter, Zendesk, and Salesforce.
+Meanwhile, Xsolla bought Slemma and will integrate its product suite into its publisher account to provide clients with data visualizations.
+It will connect to third-party tools and services such as Amazon RDS, Microsoft Azure, Google Analytics, Facebook, Twitter, Zendesk, and Salesforce.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: